Meer Abru: Plot

 However, as for Abru's own story, her problem was solved, but now, a cousin of Meer and Saira's niece, Maha came to their house from overseas and was best friends with Saim.
 However, she was way too involved in Saim which started bothering Abru.
 Turns out that there was really something wrong.
 Maha was invited by Zaibi (Saim and Waleed's mother) to accomplish her plan to get Saim and Abru separated.
 One day, when Maha confessed her feelings to Saim, he got mad at her, telling her that he loves Abru and cannot betray her.
 He said that he loves her (as a friend) which Abru heard as misunderstood Saim thus, Abru, heartbroken, headed to her daddy's home.
 Circumstances would not have been this worse if Maha made it appear to Abru that Saim is also involved with her.

 However, at the same time Abru's younger sister and her sister-in-law, Hayaa was also suffering from hardships.
 Her husband, Waleed blackmailed her, and treated her like his slave which when Abru saw, got furious at her saying that why does she not take a stand for herself.
 Upon this, Hayaa starts rejecting Waleed's slavery and realizes her rights.

 Later on, Saim proved Maha wrong (that Saim is in a relationship with her) and earned Abru's trust back.
 When Maha was asked that why did she do such a rash deed, in panic, she lied and blamed Meer for all this.
 When the lie was discovered by the rest of the whole Muraad lineage, a huge crack was formed between the two brothers, Ghazanfar (Meer's Dad) and Jamaal (Saim's Dad) and thus, the house was splitting up which really made Zaibi excited, even though this wasn't the reason she called Maha for but Maha did accidentally did her this benefit.

 During all this situation, the unexpected takes place, leaving the whole household in deep sorrow and pain.
 All the affairs that were being carried out, stopped.
 All this happened because a car accident took place in which consisted of Saim and Abru.
 Abru was doing fine but Saim's condition was really critical.
 Abru then called Meer who took them to the hospital.
-There, Saim passed away, leaving Abru widowed.
+There, Saim died, leaving Abru widowed.
 Abru is then sent to her dad's home.